bal2ag/kadabra/docs/gettingstarted.rst

 Configuration
 -------------

-You can configure the Client and the Agent using a dictionary when you instantiate them to control various aspects of their functionality.
+You can configure the client API and the Agent using a dictionary when you instantiate them to control various aspects of their functionality.
 For more information see the :doc:`configuration` section.